PGA-dev/Calculator/README.md

 ## About
 The project started as an attempt to create a functional calculator that encorporated different features from a standard calculator that encorporated some easy JS functionality with fairly good looking CSS.
 I adopted many common features using a table format, with input button elements for the keys.
 I used 3 display functions and a result calculation function for the basic workflow; encorporating a function for light/dark, a function for backspace, and a GH link for fun.

-## ToDo:
-- I had a little fun with the CSS, but haven't fully scaled it properly yet for tablet and mobile.
-- Jest add coming in future version

 ### Languages Used:
 - Html